jensv/tara_jens_wedding_website/_posts/2000-01-04-logistics.md

+<\br>

 ### Hotel Info

-We have a block of rooms reserved at Best Western Loyal Inn, 2301 8th Ave, Seattle, WA.
+We have a block of rooms reserved for Saturday and Sunday 9/3-9/4 at Best Western Loyal Inn, 2301 8th Ave, Seattle, WA.
 To reserve your room please call +1-206-682-0200 and mention "Linden Wedding".
+Please reserve before Aug 3rd.

 <!--